mihalik/me-mcp/README.md

 # ME-MCP

-> Have your agent contact my agent.
+> "Have your agent contact my agent."
 >
 > -- Cool people in movies

-A personal MCP Server to let agents discover information about you and contact you.
+A personal MCP (Model Context Protocol) server enabling agents to discover information about you and facilitate direct communication.

 ## Overview

-A Streamable HTTP MCP Server that deploys via Cloudflare Workers.
-It easily runs in a cheap Cloudflare plan.
+ME-MCP is a lightweight Streamable HTTP MCP server designed for deployment via Cloudflare Workers.

-Me-MCP provides two tools:
+### Features
-* Fetch resume for the server owner
+* **Resume Fetching**: Easily share your resume via MCP.
-* Contact the server owner
+* **Direct Contact**: Receive direct messages

-The contact capability is powered via Discord webhooks since this is a bit easier to setup than setting up an email service like Mailgun, SendGrid, or SES.
+Direct contact is accomplished through Discord webhooks, offering a simpler alternative to email services.

 ## Getting started